Facial Recognition

 What’s happening?

-The watch lists can contain pictures of anyone, including people who are not suspected of any wrongdoing, and the images can come from anywhere – even from our social media accounts.
+In Ed Bridges’ case against South Wales police, documents given to the court showed that the watchlists can contain pictures of anyone, including people who are not suspected of any wrongdoing, and the images used can come from anywhere – even from our social media accounts.

 Why should we be concerned?